-Give 2 marks to those who identify some straightforward feelings of the narrator.
+Give 2 marks to those who identify some straightforward impressions of the character.
 Subject terminology may be used.

-Give 3 marks to those who identify some of the narrator's thoughts and feelings and begin to show some understanding of how language is used to achieve effects and influence the reader.
-These responses may identify some subject terminology, where appropriate.
+Give 3 marks to those who give some impressions of the character and use a range of evidence and language choice to support their answers.
+These responses may identify some relevant subject terminology, where appropriate.